On certain extensions of Ramanujan's Master Theorem and their applications: Ramanujan's Master Theorem for k -gamma function

 where

 Now, replacing $s$ with $s / k$, we get

-By further simplification the desired conclusion readily follows.
-This is comparatively easy way of deriving Eqn.(\ref{jhd}).
-However, we provided a detailed proof of it in the form of Theorem 2.1 to make transparency of how Ramanujan would have derived his Master Theorem for $k$ -gamma function instead of the original gamma function.
-Furthermore, Theorem 2.1 and its proof can be reduced to its original form (just as Ramanujan provided in his \textit{Quarterly Reports} [\cite{one}, pg .298,\cite{two}]) by substituting $k=1$. \textbf{2.4.}Now we state two applications of Theorem 2.1 , first of which is a case that contains four examples where $0<s<M i n(\alpha, \beta)$ (for hypergeometric function $F(\alpha, \beta, \gamma, x)), 0<s<1,0<s<\frac{1}{2}$ and $s>$ 0 respectively.
-Second application is followed by replacing $f_{k}(x)$ with $f^{n}(x)$ which represents the $n^{t h}$ fractional derivative of $f$.
-Throughout the next applications, it is assumed that $k>0$ and series in the integrand are convergent. \begin{theorem} (i) If $0<s<\operatorname{Min}(\alpha, \beta)$, then
+By further simplification, the desired conclusion readily follows.
+This is a comparatively easy way of deriving Eqn. (\ref{jhd}).
+However, we provided a detailed proof of it in the form of Theorem 2.1 to make a transparency of how Ramanujan would have derived his Master Theorem for the $k$ -gamma function instead of the original gamma function.
+Furthermore, Theorem 2.1 and its proof can be reduced to its original form (just as Ramanujan provided in his \textit{Quarterly Reports} [\cite{one}, pg .298,\cite{two}]) by substituting $k=1$.

-where $F(\alpha, \beta, \gamma, x)$ is the hypergeometric function, defined for $0<x<1$ by the usual power series and for $x>1$ by analytic continuation. (ii)If $0<s<1$ and suppose that m is real, then